gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 #### Application Details

-We're going to set up 2 Applications to start.
-One is a "global" applications that references all tokens for Node-RED.
+We're going to set up 3 Applications to start.
+Two are for NOD-RED, we'll start with those:

+ - a "global" applications that references all tokens for Node-RED.
-The other is a specific application that references the `ldds75` token and restricts access to the `node-red/metsci-ldds75-data` route.
+ - a specific application that references the `ldds75` token and restricts access to the `node-red/metsci-ldds75-data` route.

+#### Global Node-RED Application
-Let's start with the global application.
+Let's start with the global Node-RED application.

 Set the Application name to `Node-RED` and set the `Session Duration` to `24 hours`.
 Then set the subdomain to `node-red`, the `domain` to `<YOUR-DOMAIN>.com`, and the `path` to `*`.